 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Thanks to a newly announced partnership between Hilton and Lyft, you can now earn Hilton Honors points for every Lyft ride.
-The addition of Hilton rounds out Lyft's portfolio nicely, with Hilton joining Delta and JetBlue as Lyft earning partners.
+The addition of Hilton rounds out Lyft's portfolio nicely, with Hilton joining Delta as Lyft earning partners.

 - 3x Hilton points for every $1 spent on economy, luxury, and extra-seat rides